1. The atmosphere is the envelope of_____________.

 Explanation: Insolation = incoming solar radiation.

-40. The proportion of solar radiation reflected back is called:
+40. The proportion of solar radiation reflected back is called_____________.

 A) Albedo